7 minutes read

 fun A.extension() = println("hi from extension")

-Both functions can be called in the same way: A().member() and A().extension().
-So we actually can't be sure if it's a member or an extension function just by looking at its calling line.
-We need to check the implementation.
+You can call both functions in the same way: A().member() and A().extension().
+So you actually can't be sure if it's a member or an extension function just by looking at its calling line.
+You need to check the implementation.

 And what if a developer tries to add an already existing function to a class?
 The answer is a bit complex here because there can be several different cases.

-If we try to define another fun A.extension(), the code won't compile.
+If you try to define another fun A.extension(), the code won't compile.
 You cannot define two functions with the same signature, as always.

-If we add fun A.member() = println("bye from not member"), the code will compile but calling A().member() will give us "hi from member".
+If you add fun A.member() = println("bye from not member"), the code will compile, but calling A().member() will give you "hi from member".

 So member functions always win.
-It helps when somebody wants to change the object behavior intentionally or unintentionally.
+This helps when somebody wants to change the object behavior intentionally or unintentionally.

-If you want to give an extension function the name that already exists, you must change the signature of the function, for example, change its arguments.
+If you want to give an extension function a name that already exists, you must change the signature of the function—for example, change its arguments.
 It won't break the already existing code.

 Idiom